vfsc2018/eks-workshop/amplify/content/build-pipeline/cdkinit/_index.en.md

 ### Initialize project

-Now, let's create a folder within our _sam-app_ directory where the pipeline code will reside.
+Now, let's create a folder within our _sls-api_ directory where the pipeline code will reside.
 ```
-cd ~/environment/sam-app
+cd ~/environment/sls-api
 mkdir pipeline
 cd pipeline
 ```